Stonebridge Road: Future

 In August 2009 proposals for a new stadium as part of redevelopments in the local areas were rejected by Kent County Council and Gravesham Borough Council.
 After the owners of the freehold put the site up for auction on 21 September, a group of former directors, Ebbsfleet supporters and MyFootballClub members set up a limited company to raise the funds to buy out the freehold.

 On 17 September 2009, Gravesham Borough Council announced that they had bought the ground, to be leased to the club at £1 per year, but with the option of the Club purchasing it from the Council if sufficient funds can be raised.

 In 2016, work began on a new multi-million pound redevelopment of the stadium with the demolition of the Liam Daish stand and adjoining terracing.
 The resulting structure on the Stonebridge Road side will house all of the operational and commercial offices, as well as hospitality and social facilities and seating.
 The new stand opened for supporters in December 2016 and was fully operational in November 2017.

 Because National League requirements state a stadium capacity of 4,000 is in place, the club completed work on a £200,000 strengthening of the Swanscombe End terrace to bring the Kuflink Stadium up to a capacity of 4,769, from its previous 3,134.

+In 2022, a development of Northfleet Harbourside was proposed, which included a new 8,000-seat stadium as part of a wider £1.3 billion regeneration of the area.
+Plans were approved locally in 2024 and would have involved demolition of Stonebridge Road.
+However, the proposal was called in by the Ministry for Housing, Communities and Local Government in February 2025 and, in August 2026, following a public enquiry, planning permission for the development was refused over fears it might expose residents to "highly toxic lead poisoning".